 I was most impressed by the degree to which the build-versus-buy evaluation created a culture of enablement among the people involved.
 They owned the assessment, and the recommendation, and the implementation.

 Companies need to look at their Shared Services organizations as change-makers, not as unfortunate back-office resources that are handed a mess to sort out with sweat equity alone.

-Peter Allen has many years of operating experience as a top executive of rapidly-growing multi-billion dollar companies and in assessing sales and marketing effectiveness.
-He is now a Boston-based Managing Director at Alvarez & Marsal.
+Peter Allen applies many years of operating experience as a top executive and strategic advisor for companies of all shapes and sizes, with focus on technology-enabled business services.
+He is now Chief Evangelist at Peter Allen & Partners and Senior Advisor for Alvarez & Marsal.